Iconic women artists of all times

 Conclusion

-What is common to the stories of these three women is their resilience and their unwavering inclination towards life, rather than letting suffering define their existence.
+What is common to the stories of these women is their resilience and their unwavering inclination towards life, rather than letting suffering define their existence.
 This stance, in opposition to death, was a deliberate choice, which materialized into sublime works of art.
 From this, I conclude that if they chose life, and in doing so chose art, then art must indeed be life.
 Art is life.